 So what are the things that you need to build your e-commerce store?

 You will need a nice domain name to start with.
 There are many places where you can buy a domain name.
-I prefer to buy the domains from Namecheap.
+I prefer to purchase the domains from Namecheap.

 Event though domains like ‘.store’, ‘.website’ are getting popular; people still have faith on the traditional ones like ‘.com’, ‘.net’, ‘.org’.